daniel-orlov/daniel-orlov/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=258F76&lines=Hello,+I+am+Daniel;Bonjour,+je+m'appele+Daniel;Tere,+ma+olen+Daniel;Tjena,+jag+är+Daniel;Привет,+ну+как+там+с+деньгами?;)](https://git.io/typing-svg)

 Software Engineer.
-Based in the Netherlands 🇳🇱
+Based in Denmark 🇩🇰

-I'm currently working at [Orbisk.com](https://www.orbisk.com/), fighting the good fight against the food waste.
+I'm currently working at [Maersk](https://www.maersk.com/), integrating teams to make zero-emission future a reality.

-Note: I have been mostly working with GitLab in the last few years, so here, on GitHub, you will find my personal projects, learning projects, and some open source contributions.
+Note: Before joining Maersk, I have been mostly working with GitLab in the last few years, so here, on GitHub, you will find my personal projects, learning projects, some open source contributions.

 If you're curious about my usual working style, just scroll down to the pinned repositories, where you'll find a collection of showcases.